Green Day in the Bay 2014

 9am-Noon Eco Play & Info Fair

-After the clean up drop your garbage at Cahill, grab a free Stone Creek coffee or hot cocoa, check out the Eco-Fair featuring exhibitors from the Whitefish Bay Garden Club, Whitefish Bay Farmer’s Market, Whitefish Bay Farmers and the Community Garden, North Shore Health Department, Wisconsin Bike Federation, Village Outdoor Living and MMSD, pick up a reusable shopping bag, listen to a little music by Pikin’ Up Speed, and have your kids check out the Speleo Cave and the Natural Playscape.
-Enter a drawing for a chance to win 1 of 10 rain barrels.
+After the clean up drop your garbage at Cahill, grab a free Stone Creek coffee or hot cocoa, check out the Eco-Fair featuring exhibitors from the Whitefish Bay Garden Club, Whitefish Bay Farmer’s Market, Whitefish Bay Farmers and the Community Garden, North Shore Health Department, Wisconsin Bike Federation, Village Ace/Outdoor Living and MMSD, pick up a reusable shopping bag, listen to a little music by Pikin’ Up Speed, and have your kids check out the Speleo Cave and the Natural Playscape.
+Enter a drawing for a chance to win one of 10 rain barrels donated by MMSD.

 WHAT TO BRING TO CAHILL PARK: